AnjaKroon/GenModel/README.md

 discrete.py outputs the input parameters, the program run time, and a discrete probability distribution in a corresponding png.
 The objective of the shell scripts (any code ending in .sh) is to run discrete.py over many combinations of U, m and b.

 gen_S.py takes as input the generated samples from discrete.py as a numpy file.
-It then creates a histogram with a dictionary datastructure representing each value in the probability space and the frequency in which it appears in the generated samples.
+It then calculates the corresponding s-statisitc and creates a histogram with a dictionary datastructure representing each value in the probability space and the frequency in which it appears in the generated samples.
 The histogram output of this code is a csv file in the format of [[ item in prob space, frequency in samples array], ... ].
+The s-statisitc is fed into a .txt file with the input parameters and is recorded for comparison later.

+flo_poisson.py removes the dependency between generated samples via poissonization and returns the s-statistic when all samples are independent.
+The inputs are U, m, ε, and b as described above.
+The output is the s-statistic when 'poissonization' has occured.

 run_one.sh runs discrete.py with desired parameters
-run_few.sh runs discrete.py with 8 combinations of input parameters
-run_many.sh runs discrete.py with 90 combinations of input parameters
+run_few.sh runs discrete.py with a small number (~10) combinations of input parameters run_many.sh runs discrete.py with a large number (~100) combinations of input parameters

 ## Code Output
 In run_one.sh, the following output files are made: